Student Success Innovation Fund

 - Sustainability: Likelihood of project activities being implemented and continuing to offer benefits after funding ends.

-Applicants of projects selected for funding will be notified by the Vice Provost for Undergraduate Affairs and Academic Programs on Friday, May 4, 2018.
+Applicants of projects selected for funding will be notified by the Vice Provost for Undergraduate Affairs and Academic Programs by the end of the spring semester.
 Funds will be transferred to the department/unit designated as the lead on the application.
 Project funds must be used for expenditures that align with the project goals and budget.
 Unused funds must be returned to the Office of the Vice Provost for Undergraduate Affairs and Academic Programs at the end of the award period.

 Grantees are required to provide a final report within a month after the project completion date.
 The final report should describe the process and the impact of the project activities on improving student success.
 The report should include a delineation of the project budget as it was estimated in the application as well as actual project costs.

-A template with further details about the the final report will be shared with awardees via email.
+A template with further details about the final report will be shared with awardees via email.